turboapps/docs/src/server/authentication/iwa.md

 ### Integrated login works from Turbo Server system, but not Turbo Client system.

-The Turbo Client system reports Error: *Unable to login to http://turboserver.domain as domain\user, because Turbo Server is unable to decode the user’s Kerberos ticket.*
+The Turbo Client system reports Error: *Unable to login to http://turboserver.domain as domain\user, because Turbo Server is unable to decode the user's Kerberos ticket.*

 To resolve this issue, ensure that you have added the correct SPN record for your Turbo Server to your domain.